-- At the same time be sure you check that your carbon monoxide detector is working properly.
+- At the same time be sure you check that your carbon monoxide hgh effect everything you need to know about the detector is working properly.
 A battery operated carbon monoxide detector will notify you if your trucks leak too much of the colorless, odorless gas into the cab, especially while idling.
 This can be deadly of course so it is crucial to have tested.

 - Consider an engine heating system.
 Diesels profit from warm motors, as they make starting easy and reduce the chance that damage will occur during startup.
 The majority of manufacturers use oil warmers, which keeps the engine oil thickness to a fluid point which in turn helps with the startup process because it’s a much gentler approach on the motor.
 The second most popular are coolant warmers, which keep the engine block, and all components associated with the cooling system warm.
 Either way, the end game is to make starting easier and less likely to cause damage on start up.

 For reliable fleet fueling this winter, turn to Roma Fuels; your total fuel fueling management service.
 Roma Fuels is a local family business serving our valued clients since 1968.
 Roma Fuels continues to service Fleet Managers and their crews in ways larger corporations can’t.

 Wheel to wheel fuel delivery is one of the safest and most reliable ways to get fuel delivered.
 Our professional drivers go through vigorous certification training to provide quality service to your crew and equipment while keeping your environment safe.

 Contact us today to schedule quality service for the winter season ahead!